 Depending on the cause, initial treatment for HAI involves establishing an adequate airway, saturating the blood with oxygen, or supporting the cardiovascular system as well as preventing or treating the onset of pneumonia.
 Longer-term treatment is limited, but after the person becomes medically stable, rehabilitation methods depend on the stage of injury/recovery the patient finds him or herself in, whether in a coma, in consciousness, or a permanent vegetative state.
 Treatment may range from hyperbaric oxygen therapy to the use of barbiturates to slow down the brain’s activity.
 The best results, however, seem to involve specialized centers where the patient is taken care of around the clock.

-Please contact a brain injury lawyer for information about your legal rights if you or a loved one has suffered a brain injury.
+Please search our directory for an experienced brain injury lawyer who can explain your legal rights if you or a loved one has suffered an anoxic brain injury.